 A Goal should be an additional action beyond what is reported to you by default.
 Take a look at this article about Campaign Reports to learn about everything your report will tell you, even if you have not established a specific Goal.

-In Feathr, goals must be in the form of a Segment.
-If you're not familiar with Segments in Feathr, you can learn about them here.
+In Feathr, goals can be in the form of a Group.
+If you're not familiar with Groups in Feathr, you can learn about them here.

-Whatever your goal is, you will need to build a segment that matches the criteria of your goal.
+Whatever your goal is, you might build a Group that matches the criteria of your goal.
 That gives Feathr two crucial pieces of information that allows conversion tracking:

 - Who has met the goal criteria.